ScriptRaccoon/Sprite-Animation/README.md

 Both controls and features are made reusable, so that they can also be applied to other classes of sprites.
 It is not a complete game, and has just one level, but it can easily be extended to a proper game.
 The timer class is borrowed from [here](https://github.com/meth-meth-method/super-mario).

 This is a continuation of my [previous template](https://github.com/ScriptRaccoon/jump-and-run-template) where all objects where drawn just as plain rectangles.
+The branch 'setup' in this repository roughly starts from there (except that there is no game class and no push function for boxes).

 The spritesheets used here are from [opengameart](https://opengameart.org) (with slight edits).